What is it?

-End User Compute and Collaboration is a holistic approach to managing all of the personal computing devices within an organization, including laptops, tablets, and mobile phones.
-It includes an array of tasks, such as setting up new hardware, installing software, troubleshooting incidents, administering program patches, and providing encryption and anti-virus solutions.
+End User Compute and Collaboration is a holistic approach to managing all of the personal computing devices within an organization, including laptops, desktops, tablets, and mobile phones.
+EUCC provides an array of support tasks, such as setting up new hardware, installing software, troubleshooting incidents, administering program patches, and applying security remediations.

 Comprehensive Desktop Support

 Agencies may leverage NDIT as a complete IT shop to procure, set up, and maintain personal computing devices.
 This includes remote and on-site support.
 View the Desktop Support Service Level Agreement for a complete explanation of the service offering.
 Below is a high level overview:

 - Asset Management - NDIT will procure and maintain primary hardware (laptops, desktops, docking stations, standard monitors, standard keyboards and mice) and associated software licenses.
 NDIT will track and audit assets with an affixed NDIT tag.